atlanmod/NeoEMF/.util/releasing.md

 mvn clean package javadoc:jar source:jar-no-fork gpg:sign install deploy -DskipTests
 ```

-Artifacts are now staged and wait for validation and deployment on the [Nexus Repo Manager][oss-sonartype].
-Staged artifacts can be removed if you think that they are corrupted.
-A full description of different steps is available [here][oss-sonartype-release].
+Artifacts are now staged and wait for validation and deployment on the [Nexus Repo Manager][oss-sonartype] (Note that staged artifacts, are not definitive, they can be removed/cancelled): A full description of different steps is available [here][oss-sonartype-release].

 # Upgrade to a SNAPSHOT version

 Once you have deployed yor artifacts, to avoid overwritten your release, you must upgrade your project in a SNAPSHOT state.
-Repeat the several steps described in the [#Upgrade to a RELEASE version] section by adding `-SNAPSHOT` or `.qualifier`.
+Repeat the several steps described in the [Upgrade to a RELEASE version](#upgrade-to-a-release-version) section by adding `-SNAPSHOT` or `.qualifier`.

+Once is done, you can now commit and push the changes in GitHub.

 [ossrh-guide]: http://central.sonatype.org/pages/ossrh-guide.html
 [oss-sonartype]: https://oss.sonatype.org